VITA-Group/PA-HMDB51/README.md

 ```

 ## Reference
+[1] H. Kuehne, H. Jhuang, E. Garrote, T. Poggio, and T. Serre, “Hmdb:
+a large video database for human motion recognition,” in Proceedings of the IEEE International Conference on Computer Vision (ICCV),
+2011, pp. 2556–2563.
- [1] T. Orekondy, B. Schiele, and M. Fritz, “Towards a visual privacyadvisor: Understanding and predicting privacy risks in images,” in Proceedings of the IEEE International Conference on Computer Vision(ICCV), 2017, pp. 3686–3695.
+[2] T. Orekondy, B. Schiele, and M. Fritz, “Towards a visual privacyadvisor: Understanding and predicting privacy risks in images,” in Proceedings of the IEEE International Conference on Computer Vision(ICCV), 2017, pp. 3686–3695.